 U.S. History is an in-depth study of our history.
-It particularly develops units from Early Exploration and the Colonial Period through the Civil War.
+It particularly develops units from Early European Exploration through the Civil War.

 2. Colonization of North America